 Working in the media can suck.

-Yes, I have had many many amazing experiences working for myself, but for the most part, I have been lonely, deflated, and at times, felt almost depressed.
+Yes, I have had many many amazing experiences working for myself, but for the most part, I have been lonely and deflated.
 There is no sick pay, no holidays.
 No guaranteed work.
-I had a particularly horrible experience with a national newspaper this year – the the final nail in the coffin.
+I had a particularly horrible experience with a publication this year – the the final nail in the coffin.

 Having provided this publication with a massive amount of content ideas, and at least two articles a week, I was unceremoniously discarded like a piece of trash for allowing another paper to publish a personal blog post I had written on my trip to Calais.

 The day my blog post was published in the other paper, was the last day I ever heard from the paper I had been freelancing with for a year.
 I sent Twitter DMs, Facebook messages, and at least six emails, each one going ignored.
-This horrible treatment and lack of communication lead to anxiety attacks and chest pains for three weeks.
 I literally had no idea what was going on, I was left high and dry, my bank account was down €500 a month and I was struggling to pay the bills.
 To this day, three months later, I have still never being given any explanation as to why I was treated so badly by the paper in question.
 They didn’t ‘own’ me, but I guess they thought they did.

 I have absolutely no regrets, not one.
 I was already feeling like writing articles about the Kardashians and make-up meant nothing to me any more, and the fact that I am still receiving messages from people all over the world telling me how the printed blog piece changed their perception of Refugees, means the world.
 You simply cannot buy that feeling.